gngrwzrd/UIViewControllerStack/readme.md

 UIViewControllerStack is a stack like data structure for pushing and popping view controllers in and out of view.

-## Use Case

-I built this to be able to quickly setup applications that look like a UINavigationController based application.
-But without so much (in my opinion) boiler plate code and setup times.

-I've successfully used this class in many iOS apps, it's super useful and very quick to setup.
-You can easily get a navigation based application setup with little work.

 ## UIViewControllerStack Object

 You can use UIVIewControllerStack in interface builder or setup manually with initWithFrame:.